30 Hidden Litter Boxes You Should Check Out

 15. With Pretty Trim

-It doesn’t matter where you put this hidden litter box.
+It doesn’t matter where you put this litter box.
 The appealing light blue trim and quaint white paintjob look so charming it works in every room.

 16. Feeding Station/Bathroom